Xenodimensional/Birdfingers-Package-Manager/readme.md

 - **Works in venv _and_ python_embedded** (with helpers to enable `site-packages` and bootstrap `pip`).
 - **Snapshots**: freeze, preview vs current, diff A↔B, restore.

+- CC0 License.
+If you can make it better, please do!

 ---

 ## ✨ Features